 Joshua Prinsloo is a creative culture innovator and musical storyteller.
 He performs under the name The Fruit Vendor and creates music that is a combination of South African funk-pop and storytelling.
-Josh runs a company under the same name that aims to solve the deficit of public interest in original art by creating multi-sensory artistic experiences in unconventional spaces.
+Josh runs a company under the same name that aims to solve the deficit of career sustainability in the arts.

 In association with ticketing company Quicket and event advertiser What’s On In Cape Town, he has developed a monthly performing arts industry support platform called the Plug ‘n Play Session that assists creatives in approaching their art as sustainable business – a first of its kind in Cape Town.

 Josh has 8 years of experience as a performer, event planner, strategist and writer.
 He has also worked in corporate retail marketing.